department-of-veterans-affairs/va.gov-team/products/health-care/foreign-medical-program/10-7959f-1/10-7959f-1 product outline.md

   - Integration with PEGA for forms and documents
 - Out of scope:
   - Integration with VES
-- Risks or dependencies: PEGA solution will need to be able to house files and handle the different workflows required for different documents and teams.
+- Risks or dependencies:
+  - PEGA solution will need to be able to house files and handle the different workflows required for different documents and teams
+  - Integration with PEGA is still being developed (more details [here](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/champva/ADR-PEGA%20integration%20for%20CHAMPVA.md))
 - Other considerations:
   - Content migration effort to va.gov and expansion of family member benefits hub - coordinate on timing
   - VA notify(?)